tusharrai2017/IET-Website/README.md

-IET Website
+WEBSITE FOR IET

-To view the website go to https://saurabhg27.github.io/iet
+To install dependencies
+> npm install

+To run
+> node app.js